StudioEtrange/tango/README.md

 	    letsencrypt rm : delete generated letsencrypt cert [WARN : delete certs will regenerate request to letsencrypt.
 Too much requests and you may be banned for a time] letsencrypt logs : follow letsencrypt actions
-	    letsencrypt test : test certificate generation using dns-challenge vendor <path> : copy tango into another path (inside a tango folder : <path>/tango), mainly to vendorize tango into another app.
+	    letsencrypt test : test certificate generation using dns-challenge vendor <path> : copy tango into another path (inside a tango folder : <path>/tango), mainly to vendorize tango into another folder.
-    ```

-* In most cases, you will have to use only tango management commands.